By Janelle Sorensen, Content Director, Elemental Green

 Believe it or not, amidst all the terrible and tragic news we see every day, there’s actually still quite a lot of good going on.
 One of the best parts of managing content for Elemental Green is that it means researching all the amazing things going on in the realm of sustainable home building – non-toxic materials, zero energy design, smart home automation – it gets more exciting and accessible every year!

 That said, while our goal is to be the absolutely easiest, eye-candiest, one-stop shop for every emerging innovation, every eco-awesome new brand, every pioneering pro, and more – we’re not quite there yet.
 Still, as we work towards that vision, we’re happy to share with you some of the best sites we turn to for information and inspiration.

-Here are (in no particular order) the top 25 green home building and design websites to watch in 2018:
+Here are (in no particular order) the top 25 green home building and design websites to watch:

 Not strictly residential nor predictably published, this digital magazine is jam-packed with innovation and inspiration for creating buildings that generate as much energy as they consume (net zero).
 Maybe a bit wonky for the average homeowner, but beautiful enough to capture just enough of your attention to glimpse the world of possibilities.